dvberkel/deck-base/README.md

 Getting Started
 ---------------

-Create a git repository, add this repository as a remote and merge the master branch.
+Create a git repository, add this repository as a remote, fetch the content and merge the master branch.

     mkdir example-presentation
     cd example-presentation
     git init
     git remote add base git://github.com/dvberkel/deck-base.git
+    git fetch base
     git merge origin/master

 The repository uses submodules which need to be correctly initialized.